 Bathrooms are located on the south east corner and the east side of the arena lower level.
 Suites 1312 and 1115 will also be opened for additional facility access.

-All graduates will be immediately escorted to the north lawn which is located between the Convocation Center and the Jacoby Dickens Center for the post ceremony reception.
+All graduates will be immediately escorted to the north lawn which is located between the Convocation Center and the Jacoby Dickens Center for the New Alumni Reception.
 Family members should be directed to meet the graduates at the reception.
-No one will be allowed to linger in the Convocation Center.
+No one will be allowed to remain in the Convocation Center.